Skip to Main Content

 Collecting References

-The icon for the Zotero add-on will change to look like an article, book, a web page (blue-ish page), or other publication types depending on what Zotero can figure out about what you're looking at in your browser.
+The icon for the Zotero add-on will change depending on what you're looking at in your browser.
 Just click the icon and Zotero will automatically save the citation.
 Here's more information on how to do that.

 If you're on a page of search results with many items, you'll see a folder icon instead.
 Click this to get a list of all the items on the page, and check off the ones you want to save.